SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Portswiggger-labs/Newbie-labs/XML-Lab.md

 ### <u>Meaning of XML injection </u>
    XML means extensible markup language.It is a form of language designed for storing data and transporting data.It uses a tree-like structure for data storage.
-It does not use predefined tags like html.Data can be given to describe the data.Xml applies important elements like xml entities,xml elements and document type definition(DTD).The document type definition allows custom entities to declared within the declaration.
+It does not use predefined tags like html.Data can be given to describe the data.Xml applies important elements like xml entities,xml elements and document type definition(DTD).The document type definition allows custom entities to declared within the declaration.There are two forms of custom entity.
+.
+Custom Entities
+.
+Custom External Entities
 ### Custom entities
 For example